Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Empirical Study

 \subsection{Biological Interpretation of Genomic Models}

-We demonstrate the capabilities of the Genome Collector and Biological Interpreter modules by analyzing model embeddings for interpretability.
+We demonstrate the capabilities of the Genome Collector and Biological Interpreter modules by analyzing model embeddings through sparse autoencoder-based interpretability.

 \paragraph{Experimental Setup.} We use the Genome Collector to automate genomic data preparation.
-The Data Acquisition component downloads genome sequences for two organisms from NCBI: Arabidopsis thaliana and Bos taurus.
+The Data Acquisition component downloads genome sequences for two organisms from NCBI: \textit{Arabidopsis thaliana} and \textit{Bos taurus}.
 We save all downloaded files in a unified directory.
-After acquisition, the Data Preprocessing component segments each genome into 1,000 sequences of random length between 500 and 1,000 base pairs.
-This yields a total of 2,000 segments.
-We then apply standard quality control procedures, including GC content correction and removal of ambiguous bases.
-Finally, we construct a labeled dataset by assigning each sequence a single label corresponding to its sequence length.
-To explore representation learning, we train a sparse autoencoder with a hidden dimension of 4,096 using both the input sequences and their reconstruction losses.
-After training, we use the hidden states of the autoencoder to perform regression on the sequence length labels.
-This identifies which latent features are associated with sequence length.
+After acquisition, the Data Preprocessing component segments each genome into 1,000 sequences of random length between 500 and 1,000 base pairs, yielding 2,000 total segments.
+We then apply standard quality control procedures, including GC-content correction and removal of N nucleotides.
+Finally, we construct a labeled dataset by assigning each sequence a label corresponding to its sequence length.

-\paragraph{Results.} We find that the 382nd, 519th, and 3519th units exhibit strong correlations with the biological attribute of sequence length.
-This enables interpretation at the neuron level.
-It allows researchers to formulate mechanistic hypotheses about what the model has learned.
-This is the first open-source system that bridges the gap between black-box genomic foundation models and interpretable biological insights in the genomic domain.
+To explore representation learning, we train a sparse autoencoder (SAE) with a hidden dimension of 4,096 using model representations and reconstruction losses.
+After training, we use the SAE latent activations to perform regression on the sequence-length labels, allowing us to identify latent features associated with sequence length.

+To further validate whether SAE neurons capture biologically meaningful regulatory features, we construct a CTCF-binding dataset from ENCODE K562 ChIP-seq peaks.
+The dataset contains 20,000 IDR peaks as positive examples and length-matched background sequences as negative examples, resulting in 39,024 total sequences.
+We train a logistic regression probe on SAE latent activations to classify CTCF-bound sequences versus background sequences.

+\paragraph{Results.} In the sequence-length analysis, we find that \texttt{latent\_382}, \texttt{latent\_519}, and \texttt{latent\_3519} exhibit strong correlations with sequence length, suggesting that individual SAE latent dimensions encode interpretable sequence-level properties.
+In the CTCF-binding analysis, the logistic regression probe achieves an accuracy of 0.7881 for distinguishing CTCF-bound sequences from background sequences.
+We further assess neuron-level importance by individually zeroing the most influential SAE latent dimensions and measuring the resulting drop in classification accuracy.
+Zeroing \texttt{latent\_2939}, \texttt{latent\_3184}, and \texttt{latent\_10} reduces accuracy by 0.0225, 0.0210, and 0.0196, respectively.
+These results show that specific SAE latent dimensions capture biologically meaningful, motif-centric regulatory features.

+Together, these analyses demonstrate that the Biological Interpreter can move beyond black-box prediction by linking individual latent features to measurable genomic properties and regulatory signals.
+This provides stronger support for the mechanistic interpretation of genomic foundation models and establishes an open-source framework for connecting model representations with interpretable insights.